-Not Applicable (Title of Class)
+Not Applicable

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 15,657,530 common shares as of December 31, 2016

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] YES [X] NO

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-[] YES [X] NO

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-[X] YES [] NO

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+(Title of Class) Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 21,442,584 common shares as of December 31, 2017 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] YES [X] NO If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. [] YES [X] NO Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+[X] YES [] NO Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+[X]YES[]NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.

-(Not applicable to the registrant at this time) [] YES [] NO

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer []

-Accelerated filer []

-Non-accelerated filer [X]
+(Check one): Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X]

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP []

-International Financial Reporting Standards as issued by the International Accounting Standards Board [X]

-Other []

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] YES [X] NO

-(APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

-Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+indicate by check mark if the with any new or revised fin npany that prepares its financial statements in according with U.S. Conheregistrant has elected not to use the extended transition period for nancial accounting standards provided pursuant to Section 13(a) of the conherence of the provided pursuant to Section 13(a) of the conherence of the provided pursuant to Section 13(b). complying Indicate by check mark wh statements included in this nich basis of accounting the registrant has used to prepare the finance filing: ial U.S. GAAP [] International Financial Reporting Standards as issued Other [] 1 by the International Accounting Standards Board [X] If "Other" has been checke statement item the registra [] Item 17 [] Item 18 ed in response to the previous question, indicate by check mark which in that elected to follow. h financial If this is an annual report, i Rule 12b-2 of the Exchange [] YES [X] NO indicate by check mark whether the registrant is a shell company (as e Act). defined in (APPLICABLE ONLY TO I FIVE YEARS) ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court. [] YES [] NO